In what ways do successful leadership styles and

 Outcome 4:

-Identify Communication Dissemination of how principals share their work
+Identify Communication Dissemination of how principals share

 Activities: